Ukrainian air defenses in Odesa outgunned as Russia targets global grain supply - Local News 8

 Ukraine’s Air Force said it destroyed just five of 19 Russian cruise missiles fired at the country overnight into Thursday.
 That’s a significantly lower success rate compared to previous waves targeting Kyiv and Ukrainian officials said it was due to the lack of more advances defense systems in the southern part of the country.

-People in Odesa have now endured three nights of intense bombardment.
+By Friday, people in Odesa have now endured four nights of bombardment.
 A CNN team began hearing explosions at around 2 a.m. on Thursday.
 The near continuous strikes lasted at least 90 minutes, the buzzing sound of drones reverberating through the port city.

-Firefighters were still working at the site of one of the strikes, an administrative building, on Thursday morning.
-The four-storey structure was smoldering and in ruins.
+Then air raid sirens begun howling again at around 3 a.m. on Friday, as Russian troops fired more missiles from the Black Sea.

-As the bombardment got underway, officials warned residents to take cover.”Go to your shelters and don’t leave until the siren ends.
+As Thursday’s bombardment got underway, officials warned residents to take cover.
+“Go to your shelters and don’t leave until the siren ends.
 Take care of yourself and your loved ones,” the head of the Odesa region’s military administration, Oleh Kiper, said in a post on Telegram.

+Russia has launched a wide variety of projectiles, including Oniks cruise missiles and Kh-22 anti-ship missiles, Kalibr sea-based cruise missiles, Iskander ballistic missiles, and 19 Iranian-made Shahed drones.

+Speaking on Thursday, Ukrainian President Volodymyr Zelensky said Russia used almost 70 missiles of various types and almost 90 Shahed drones in just four days in attacks on southern Ukraine.
+Those numbers do not include the latest barrage that Russia fired on Friday.

 Ukrainian officials said the air defense systems in the region are not capable of shooting down Russia’s Oniks and Kh-22 missiles because of how fast they fly.
 “What could be shot down is being shot down,” Yurii Ihnat, spokesperson for the Air Force Command of Ukraine’s Armed Forces said.
 “Of course, we would like to shoot down more.”